g3tsyst3m/g3tsyst3m.github.io/_posts/2026-05-29-BYOVD and Looting LSASS in the Modern EDR Era.md

 **Step 1 — Buffer allocation.** We pre-allocate 200MB on the heap to receive the dump.
 This is sized generously to handle a full `lsass` dump on most systems.

-**Step 2 — Process cloning.** We open the target PID with `PROCESS_ALL_ACCESS`, then hand that handle to `NtCreateProcessEx` as the "parent."
-The kernel creates a cloned process object that is a snapshot of the target's address space.
-We dump the *clone*, not the original, which avoids a direct `OpenProcess` on a sensitive process like lsass.
+**Step 2 — Process cloning**.
+We open the target PID with **PROCESS_CREATE_PROCESS** access, then pass that handle to **NtCreateProcessEx** as the parent.
+The kernel creates a new cloned process object that is a snapshot of the target's address space.
+We then dump the clone, not the original `LSASS` process.
+This avoids opening a full read/write handle directly on the sensitive `lsass.exe` process (the pattern most EDRs monitor).

 **Step 3 — The NUL handle trick.** `MiniDumpWriteDump` requires a file handle as a parameter.
 We pass it `NUL`, which is Windows' equivalent of `/dev/null`.
 Since our callback intercepts all writes before they reach the file, nothing actually goes to NUL.
 But the function needs a valid handle, and NUL is the cleanest placeholder.